AlexBieg/obsidian-better-command-palette/README.md

 Better Command Palette allows you to find and open files that contain the tags you search for.
 Type `#` (configurable in the settings) to begin searching for files that have that tag.
 Press enter to open the selected file.

+### Macro Commands
+Macros can be created in the settings tab for Better Command Palette.
+Each Macro must be give a name, delay, and at least one command.
+If any of these are not set the macro will not show up in the command palette.

+The delay is the number of milliseconds the macro will wait between each command.
+This can be useful for commands that take some time to complete.

+Any command can be added including other macro commands.
+Each command is run in sequence.
+At each step the macro will check if the next command can be run.
+Certain commands require certain conditions to be met.
+A an error message will be shown if a command could not be run.
+The macro will only be shown in the command palette if the first command can be run at that time.

+Hotkeys can be assigned to the macro in the normal hotkey tab after the macro has been created.

 ## Development
 ### Project Setup
 1. Clone the repo